mashrin/ham-or-spam/README.md

 >>> pprint.pprint(response.json())
 {
  'email_class': 'spam',
- 'email_text': 'Dear Tasdik, I would like to immediately transfer 10000 '
+ 'email_text': 'Dear Inderpartap, I would like to immediately transfer 10000 '
                'thousand dollars to your account as my beloved husband has ' 'expired and I have nobody to ask for to transfer the money ' 'to your account.
 I come from the family of the royal prince '